-The type of the specified service_root capability match with an interface that provides a Session_type type (i.e., a Typed_root interface).
-This Session_type is expected to host a class function called service_name returning the name of the provided interface as null-terminated string.
+The type of the specified service\root capability match with an interface that provides a Session\type type (i.e., a Typed\root interface).
+This Session\type is expected to host a class function called service\name returning the name of the provided interface as null-terminated string.

-Genode Parent session_sigh

-Register signal handler for session notifications pure virtual method
+pure virtual method - Signal_context_capability

-Argument

-- Signal_context_capability

-Genode Parent session Create session to a service pure virtual metho pure virtual method Arguments id Id Client-side ID of new session service_name Service_name const & Name of the requested interface args Session_args const & Session constructor arguments affinity Affinity const & Preferred CPU affinity for the session Default is Affinity() Exceptions Service_denied Insufficient_cap_quota Insufficient_ram_quota Out_of_caps Out_of_ram Parent denies session request Donated cap quota does not suffice Donated RAM quota does not suffice Session CAP quota exceeds our resources Session RAM quota exceeds our resources Return value Session_capab sion capability if the new session is in invalid capability immediately available,
+Genode Parent session Create session to a service pure virtual method Arguments id Id Client-side ID of new session service_name Service_name const & Name of the requested interface args Session_args const & Session constructor arguments affinity Affinity const & Preferred CPU affinity for the session Default is Affinity() Exceptions Service_denied Insufficient_cap_quota Insufficient_ram_quota Out_of_caps Out_of_ram Parent denies session request Donated cap quota does not suffice Donated RAM quota does not suffice Session CAP quota exceeds our resources Session RAM quota exceeds our resources Return value Session_capability Session capability if the new session is immediately available, or an invalid capability

 If the returned capability is invalid, the request is pending at the server.
-The parent delivers a signal to the handler as registered via session_sigh once the server responded to the request.
-Now the session capability can be picked up by calling session_cap.
+The parent delivers a signal to the handler as registered via session\sigh once the server responded to the request.
+Now the session capability can be picked up by calling session\cap.